-For over thirty years, maritime injury lawyer James M. Beard has been helping injured crewmen, commercial fisherman, and fish processors recover fair compensation for their pain and suffering damages.
+For over 30 years, maritime injury lawyer James M. Beard has been helping injured crewmen, commercial fishermen, and fish processors recover fair compensation for their pain and suffering damages.
 Explaining and presenting evidence of your pain and suffering damages is critical to getting full and fair compensation for your injury.
-Beard and his partners at Trueb & Beard, LLC have recovered millions of dollars in compensation to compensate their maritime injury clients for the pain and suffering associated with their maritime injuries.
+Attorney Beard and his team at Trueb & Beard, LLC, have recovered millions of dollars in compensation to compensate their maritime injury clients for the pain and suffering associated with their maritime injuries.

-Trueb & Beard, LLC hasn’t handle just a few maritime cases involving pain and suffering claims, they have handled hundreds.
-Their experience include representing catastrophically injured crewmen including claims involving: brain injuries; burns; paralysis; amputations; partial amputation of the hands and fingers; post traumatic stress; loss of vision; back, neck, shoulder, knee, and ankle injuries.
+Trueb & Beard, LLC, hasn’t handled just a few maritime cases involving pain and suffering claims; the firm has handled hundreds.
+The attorneys’ experience includes representing catastrophically injured crewmen including claims involving: brain injuries; burns; paralysis; amputations; partial amputation of the hands and fingers; post-traumatic stress; loss of vision; ands back, neck, shoulder, knee and ankle injuries.

-Many hard working crewmen have preexisting injuries.
-It is important for injured crewman to understand that under Federal maritime law a preexisting injury is not a bar to damage claims for past and future pain and suffering, lost wages, or medical expenses.
+Many hard-working crewmen have preexisting injuries.
+It is important for injured crewmen to understand that under federal maritime law a preexisting injury is not a bar to damage claims for past and future pain and suffering, lost wages, or medical expenses.

-If you have questions about your rights to compensation for pain and suffering damages contact Beard and his partners at Trueb & Beard, LLC for a free initial consultation to discuss your claim: 1-800-621-1091.
+If you have questions about your rights to compensation for pain and suffering damages contact Mr. Beard and his partners at Trueb & Beard, LLC, for a free initial consultation to discuss your claim.
+Call 425-403-1900 or send us a message online today.
 Never sign a release without fully understanding your rights to compensation.